 2150 Washington Street Newton, MA 02462

-TO BE USED FOR: A mixed use development containing approximately 193,200 s.f. office space, approximately 115,114 s.f. of retail or commercial or restaurant space, not more than 800 residential units, and surface and underground parking providing approximately 1350 striped spaces and including approximately 250 additional valet/tandem spaces, and open spaces or park spaces available for public use as shown on the plans referred to herein, with uses including retail of more than 5,000 square feet, personal service of more than 5,000 square feet, restaurants over 50 seats, standalone ATMs, health club establishments at or above ground floor, animal service, and street level office.
+TO BE USED FOR: A mixed use development containing approximately 193,200 s.f. office space, approximately 115,114 s.f. of retail or commercial or restaurant space, not more than 800 residential units, and surface and underground parking providing approximately 1,350 striped spaces and including approximately 250 additional valet/tandem spaces, and open spaces or park spaces available for public use as shown on the plans referred to herein, with uses including retail of more than 5,000 square feet, personal service of more than 5,000 square feet, restaurants over 50 seats, standalone ATMs, health club establishments at or above ground floor, animal service, and street level office.

 CONSTRUCTION: Various, steel frame, wood frame, and masonry structure, over a structural steel and concrete podium base.

-EXPLANATORY NOTES: References to the Zoning Ordinance above: Special Permit under §7.3.3 and Site Plan Approval under §7.3.4 with reference to §4.1.2.B.1 to allow a structure in excess of 20,000 s.f.; §4.1.2.B.3 for a building of more than 3 stories; §4.1.3 to allow a height in excess of 36’; §4.4.1 for uses allowed by special permit including (a) residential use on the ground floor, (b) restaurant, (c) restaurants of over 50 seats, (d) school or other educational purposes, for-profit, (e) standalone ATMs, (f) open air business, (g) parking facility- accessory multi-level, (h) parking facility-non-accessory single level, (i) parking facility-non accessory multi-leval,; (j) place of amusement, (k) radio or TV broadcasting studio, and (l) laboratory and research facility; §5.1.13 for exceptions to the parking requirements to allow the Project to include 1350 striped parking spaces in addition to approximately 250 valet/tandem spaces; §5.1.5.A to waive the requirement for a parking plan; §5.1.8.A to locate parking within 5 feet of a residential structure; §5.1.8.B to waive the dimensional requirements for parking stalls; §5.1.8.B.6 to waive certain end stall maneuvering requirements; §5.1.8.E to allow assigned and/or valet/tandem spaces; §5.1.9.A.1 to waive the screening requirements for parking lots; §5.1.9.B.1-3 to waive the interior landscaping, planting area and tree requirements for parking lots; §5.1.9.B.4 to waive of bumper overhang requirements; §5.1.10 to waive certain lighting, surfacing and maintenance requirements; §5.1.12 to waive the off-street loading requirements; all pursuant to §7.4.5.
+EXPLANATORY NOTES: References to the Zoning Ordinance above: Special Permit under §7.3.3 and Site Plan Approval under §7.3.4 with reference to §4.1.2.B.1 to allow a structure in excess of 20,000 s.f.; §4.1.2.B.3 for a building of more than 3 stories; §4.1.3 to allow a height in excess of 36’; §4.4.1 for uses allowed by special permit including (a) residential use on the ground floor, (b) restaurant, (c) restaurants of over 50 seats, (d) school or other educational purposes, for-profit, (e) standalone ATMs, (f) open air business, (g) parking facility- accessory multi-level, (h) parking facility-non-accessory single level, (i) parking facility-non accessory multi-level,; (j) place of amusement, (k) radio or TV broadcasting studio, and (l) laboratory and research facility; §5.1.13 for exceptions to the parking requirements to allow the Project to include 1,350 striped parking spaces in addition to approximately 250 valet/tandem spaces; §5.1.5.A to waive the requirement for a parking plan; §5.1.8.A to locate parking within 5 feet of a residential structure; §5.1.8.B to waive the dimensional requirements for parking stalls; §5.1.8.B.6 to waive certain end stall maneuvering requirements; §5.1.8.E to allow assigned and/or valet/tandem spaces; §5.1.9.A.1 to waive the screening requirements for parking lots; §5.1.9.B.1-3 to waive the interior landscaping, planting area and tree requirements for parking lots; §5.1.9.B.4 to waive of bumper overhang requirements; §5.1.10 to waive certain lighting, surfacing and maintenance requirements; §5.1.12 to waive the off-street loading requirements; all pursuant to §7.4.5.
 B. 1-8.; and §7.3.3.
 C. 1-5.

 ZONING: BU- 4